Health Innovation Funding OpportunitiesAugust 24, 2022

 DASA aims to find and fund exploitable innovation to support UK defence and security quickly and effectively, and support UK prosperity.

-Open Competition Deadline: Open call
+Open Competition Applications: Open call

 The Open Call is one of the funding competition mechanisms DASA uses to find proposals that address challenges faced by government stakeholders.
 It gives bidders the opportunity to present their ideas to defence and security stakeholders at any time, without waiting for a relevant Themed Competition.